Conquer Darkness: Improve Law Enforcement Officer Safety with Night Vision

 The U.S. Department of Justice reports that violent crime perpetrated by people 18 and older peaks between the hours of 8 pm and 10 pm, making this a busy time for law enforcement officers.
 Committing crime at night or in the early morning has historically had a lot of advantages.
 Criminals can rely on low or no light conditions to perpetrate their crime and disappear without being seen.

 For SWAT teams and other law enforcement units, executing a mission stealthily is important to ensure success.
 One of the most common missions that require stealth are raids.
 In 2015, Vox calculated that 20,000 no-knock raids occur every year.
-Raids, specifically no-knock raids, occur in especially dangerous circumstances, sometimes surrounding drug law enforcement or human trafficking.
+Raids, specifically no-knock raids, occur in especially dangerous circumstances, sometimes surrounding drugs or human trafficking.
 It is important to guarantee law enforcement and civilian safety when these raids are being executed.
 One way to improve safety is by incorporating night vision.
 By using night vision, SWAT teams and law enforcement can cut the lights to a house or building and enter a location stealthily.
 Night vision allows for accurate identification of targets and non-targets in the dark, which could result in safer mission outcomes.

 Motor Vehicle Safety